AnWeber/vscode-statusbar-command/README.md

 ## Usage

-* configure setting statusbar_config.commands
+* configure setting statusbar_command.commands

 ## Settings
-* statusbar_config.commands
+* statusbar_command.commands
     * array of commands to show in status bar
     * these properties are allowed for every item in the array
         * command: The identifier of a command to run on click.